-The best hair care tips for black women are time-honored for a reason: they work.
-Black hair’s curly structure makes it more prone to damage than the hair of other ethnicities.
+Hair care tips for black women: The hair in black women has a tendency to break, is excessively sensitive to dryness and very difficult to tame.
+Black hair’s curly structure makes it more prone to damage than the hair of other ethnic group.
 It’s important to maintain a healthy diet and consistent cleaning regimen in order to promote the health of your hair.
 A little bit of bonus nourishment with conditioner and moisturizer also never hurt.
 Moreover, simply keeping a consistent day-to-day hair care routine can work wonders for stimulating hair growth.
 Read on to find out how to protect your tresses like a pro.

 Just like your skin, your hair is impacted by what you put in your mouth.
 Without a nutritious diet, hair can become even dryer or even thin and fall out.
 Include as many fruits and vegetables as you can on your day-to-day menu such as berries, spinach, and avocados to promote hair health.
 There is also a fair amount of food to avoid.
 The sushi-holic in you may need an intervention as a lot of raw fish is laden with mercury.
 A study has shown that at toxic levels, mercury can cause hair loss (1) and even fatigue, depression, and insomnia.

 You also might want to take a siesta on the sweets.
 Sugar can trigger a spike of insulin and androgens.
 The insulin and androgens then bind to hair follicles and make the hair fall out.
 And although it’s essential to load up on vitamins like A, B6, B12, E, and niacin, it’s still possible to overdo it.
 Another study has shown that too much vitamin A can also add to hair loss (2).

 Hair care tips for black women: Cleaning / Shampooing Regimen